What are Poppy Seeds? How To Use White Poppy Seeds?

-White poppy seeds is a common ingredient used in Indian food.
-You will find poppy seeds in grey, blue, black and even dark brown.
+Poppy seeds are used in many cultural cuisine of the world.
+White poppy seeds is a common ingredient in Indian cooking.
+You will find poppy seeds in grey, blue, black and even dark brown in colour.
 More on the uses of poppy seeds for cooking in this post.

 Black or blue poppy seeds are popular in the Western cuisine.